Plant-Powered Purple Smoothie

 - 1 small banana

-- 1-2 ice cubes, depending on desired consistency
+- 1-2 single ice cubes, depending on desired consistency

 - Add ingredients to blender: Combine acai berries, grapes, blackberries, banana, and ice cubes (if using) in a blender.